China says has culled over 38,000 hogs due to African swine fever

 BEIJING (Reuters) - China culled more than 38,000 hogs as of Sept.
 1 due to African swine fever outbreaks, the agriculture ministry said on Sunday.

-China, where pork is a staple meat, has reported five swine fever cases in five different provinces in a month, prompting authorities to cull hogs at farms in efforts to contain the outbreak.
+China, where pork is a staple meat, has reported five swine fever cases in five different provinces in a month, prompting authorities to cull hogs to contain the outbreak.

 Epidemic culling and harmless treatment has basically finished in Liaoning, Henan, Jiangsu and Zhejiang provinces, where a total of 37,271 hogs were culled, while another 1,264 hogs were put down by Saturday in Anhui province.